 If student has an IEP or a 504 plan set up by a state of California school district, he/she can enroll in Summer School.
 A copy of the IEP or 504 plan must be provided to the La Cañada Flintridge Educational Foundation Summer School so that we may determine if we can accommodate the student’s needs in our Summer School program.
 Registration is provisional until the LCFEF Summer School Committee has made this determination.

-If you are interested in teaching summer school, applications will be available on line in January 2019.
+If you are interested in teaching summer school, applications will be available online in winter.

 It is the policy of the LCFEF Summer School to admit students of any race, color and national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at its school.
 The LCFEF Summer School shall not discriminate on the basis of race, color, or national or ethnic origin in the administration of its educational policies, admissions policies, scholarship programs and athletic and other school-administered policies.